As a graduate of UCLA, I appreciate the hand my alma mater played in the development of the Internet.

 What happened in 1993?

-But in the case of my current novel (tentatively titled The Corkscrew Heart), I have the advantage over some writers.
+But with my current novel, I have an advantage over some writers.

-I was doing research in 1993 and I remember how much time I spent at the library reading books and magazines looking for information.
+I was doing research in 1993, and I remember how much time I spent at the library reading books and magazines to find information.

-I had no other concept on how to do research.
+I had no other concept of how to do research.
 The Internet hadn’t reached the general populace then.

 We purchased a scanner in 1994 so I could at least scan in the information and keep it on the computer.

-The idea I could just type in keywords and the information would turn up on my screen?
-Unimagineable!
+The idea that I could just type in keywords and the information would turn up on my screen?
+Unimaginable!

-You had to read the newspaper if you wanted to find out what movies were playing.
-You had to write a letter if you wanted to communicate with friends living far away.
+You read the newspaper to find out which movies were playing.
+You wrote a letter if you wanted to communicate with friends living far away.
 The mail took a long time to get there, much less to get an answer.

-For that reason, I think historic fiction really should be anything before the fall of the Iron Curtain.
+For that reason, I think historical fiction could really be anything from before the Vietnam War.
 How about you?

 It’s all true, Michelle.
 I’m beginning to feel my age for the first time in my life.
 The upcoming generation is the first one to outnumber us baby boomers and many of them see our contributions as insignificant and irrelevant in this electronic age.
 Worse, though our contributions were foundational to theirs, it’s hard to argue that, at the moment, they look very antiquated.
 Besides, who has time to argue–it’s taking all my energy just to TRY to keep up.